chengstone/cchess-zero/README.en.md

  - --ai_function Specifies the chess method of ai, whether it is thinking (mcts, slow) or intuition (net, fast chess)
  - --play_playout specifies the number of MCTS simulations performed by ai
  - --delay and --end_delay are just fine by default.
 The two ai play chess too fast, so I don't know how the two ai played :)
- - --human_color specifies the color of the human chess player, w is the first move, b is the second move
+ - --human_color specifies the color of the human chess player, w is the initiative, b is the passive

 Examples of training commands: